fcusson/pihole-activity/README.md

 ## Installation

 ### Run script at startup

+> this step is not required if you ran the install.sh script

 We will be using the etc/profile to run the 2 scripts at boot.
 To do so, first open the profile file